-Were you or a loved one recently injured in an accident in Ocala, Florida?
+Were you or a loved one injured in an accident in Ocala, Florida?
 If your accident was due to someone else’s negligence, you may be entitled to compensation.
-Contact the experienced Ocala personal injury lawyers from Allen Law Firm, P.A. at (352) 351-3258.
+Call the experienced Ocala personal injury lawyers from Allen Law Firm, P.A. at (352) 351-3258.
 We can help you fight to maximize your financial recovery.

 We offer a free consultation.
 Contact our Ocala law office to arrange a time to discuss your case today.